9812u49823juhre/Great/Home.md

 We hope you'll join us in making DuckDuckGo the best search engine out there!
-A growing portion of our codebase is [open source](http://github.com/duckduckgo/), and we'd welcome your contributions.
+A rapidly growing portion of our codebase is [open source](http://github.com/duckduckgo/), and we'd welcome your contributions.

 # What to work on